Disaggregation of People Indicators

 If monitoring data does not yet provide age details, since this is a new requirement, please use estimates from baseline surveys or national statistics on the population’s age and gender distribution

-Left behind groups
+Left behind/vulnerable groups

 Each country programme should carefully identify which poor and disadvantaged (vulnerable) groups it will work with.
 This choice should be based on local needs, the opportunities created by the legal and institutional environment, and our own capacity and resources.
 Since HELVETAS cannot support all vulnerable people everywhere, the selection requires joint reflection within the country team, using available statistics and information, and agreeing on a clear definition of priority groups.

 Because women remain disadvantaged in nearly all contexts where we work, a gender analysis is essential.
 Special attention should be given to women who head households, widows, and women who face multiple barriers.
 Other disadvantaged groups may include people living in poverty, those discriminated against due to origin, ethnicity, religion, caste or occupation, people living in remote areas, young people, the elderly, and people with disabilities.
-Many individuals experience discrimination in several ways at once, for example, a young indigenous woman.

 Poor and disadvantaged groups often face barriers that prevent them from taking part in development activities.
 Projects may therefore need to design additional measures to help overcome these barriers.
 For instance, if women cannot participate in paid work because of childcare duties, a project might support a day care centre.
 In other cases, the barriers may be too large for a single project to address—such as the need for legal reforms to secure women’s access to land or the lack of basic education among some minority groups.
 In such situations, complementary projects may be designed to act at field level, policy level, or both.
 Country programmes are therefore encouraged to actively consider these opportunities when designing new projects.